LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-Where the first inequality is point one and the second follows from Cauchy Schwartz.
-Now applying [Riesz-Thorin's interpolation theorem]( https://en.wikipedia.org/wiki/Riesz%E2%80%93Thorin_theorem#:~:text=the%20sumset%20formulation.-,Riesz%E2%80%93Thorin,-interpolation%20theorem%C2%A0%E2%80%94%C2%A0) concludes the proof. ◻
+The first inequality is point one, and the second follows from Cauchy Schwartz.
+Now, applying [Riesz-Thorin's interpolation theorem]( https://en.wikipedia.org/wiki/Riesz%E2%80%93Thorin_theorem#:~:text=the%20sumset%20formulation.-,Riesz%E2%80%93Thorin,-interpolation%20theorem%C2%A0%E2%80%94%C2%A0) concludes the proof. ◻

-The definition of convolution can be extended to even more settings, for example, suppose that $g$ is the density of some finite (possibly signed) measure $\mu$ and $f$ is bounded, then
+The definition of convolution can be extended to even more settings for example, suppose that $g$ is the density of some finite (possibly signed) measure $\mu$ and $f$ is bounded, then